 8. Arai XD-4 – Safest Motorcycle Helmet

 Arai is one of the most renowned motorcycle helmet manufacturers in the world.
 Every Arai helmet is hand-built in Japan.
-The XD4 is a dual-sport helmet, which means that it’s a combination of Off-Road and a Full-Face helmet.
+The XD4 is a dual-sport helmet, which means that it’s a combination of an Off-Road and a Full-Face helmet.
 The helmet’s exterior is like an off-road helmet, but the comfort inside resembles the full-face helmet.

 It is a great option that works well in the streets as well as on the trail.
 This premium quality helmet features a comfortable interior with an FCS cheek pad design.
 What’s unique about this design is that it has 5mm peel-away temple pads.
 These pads can be removed to make more room inside the helmet for better adjustability.
 Similarly, there is also a peel-pad in the comfort liner, which can be removed too.

 The shell uses Complex Laminate Construction, which aids in making the helmet strong and lightweight.
 The fit of the helmet is an intermediate oval, which fits best for most people.
-You can use this helmet in three different configurations, with peak removed, shield removed peak on, or both off.
+You can use this helmet in three different configurations, with the peak removed, the shield removed peak on, or both off.

 The strong points of this helmet are its ventilation and aerodynamics.
 The lower vents have been improved from the front, and brand-new brow vents have been added to the shield.
 It has a free flow mechanism in the chin vents that sucks the moist air out of the helmet, resulting in low fog.
 It has six holes inside the helmet and four exhaust vents in the back to get rid of all the moist and hot air.

-Arai has put some effort into making this helmet a perfect one for the real enthusiasts.
+Arai has put some effort into making this helmet a perfect one for real enthusiasts.
 Both DOT and Snell approved, the XD4 can be worn anywhere, whether it’s a track or a mountain.
 Moreover, it also has quick-release cheek pads, which can come in handy in an emergency.
-If you have a question in mind, What is the safest helmet for motorcycles? then we would not be wrong, saying that the XD4 is considered one of the safest motorcycle helmet.
+If you have a question in mind, What is the safest helmet for motorcycles? then we would not be wrong, in saying that the XD4 is considered one of the safest motorcycle helmets.

 - Excellent Ventilation